ShotaDeguchi/dnn_activation/README.md

 ﻿# dnn_activation
-DNN (Deep Neural Network) approximation performance vs. activation function selection in terms of their continuity.
+We investigate the relation between DNN (Deep Neural Network) approximation and activation function selection.

 ## Purpose
 DNN approximation is heavily dependent on their architecture, especially activation functions.